Four Essential Elements for a Strong Retail Business Model

 Bring Products Closer to the Customer with Home Integration

 Retailers are looking for ways to bring their goods closer to the customer, eliminating the hassle of an extraneous trip and providing a degree of the comfort that digital shopping supplies.
-In Jabil’s survey, retailers responded that home integration is the business model that interests them the most.
+In Jabil's survey, retailers responded that home integration is the retail business model innovation that interests them the most.
 One way to accomplish this is through home delivery, forcing the customer to go no further than their own doorstep and making brick-and-mortar retailers as convenient as online.

 Auto-replenishment services will likely boom in the next few years.
 This service offers some distinct advantages to retailers.
 First, it results in lower out-of-stocks, which correlates with higher sales.
 When a product is out-of-stock, retailers risk customers deciding to take their business elsewhere.
 It also decreases inventory costs, a major pain point for many retailers.

 Several companies have already implemented this model.
 For example, Giorgio Armani offers an auto-replenishment option with several of their makeup and fragrance products.
 While purchasing online, customers can choose to have a product delivered to them every three, six or nine months, with complimentary shipping and deluxe samples offered with every order.